cvravi9/Benchmarking_SVCs/README.md

 #### 1.4.2.
 Comparision by vcftoolz
 Another tool to compare two vcf files is the "VCF Toolz" and the command is **"vcftoolz compare first-vcf second-vcf"**.
 With this tool, along with the textual outcome, there are venn diagrams comparing the snps and positions in both the vcf files.

 ### 1.5.
-Filtering VCF File
+Sub VCF File
-Post comparisions of the entire file, Each vcf file has five somatic status and for the comparisions, the main vcf file is divided into three sub-vcf files based on the somantic status division.
-The three categories of divisons are Germline, Somatic and LOH for which SS is 1, 2 & 3 respectively.
-To do this division, the command used is **"bcftools view -i 'SS ~"2"' vcf-file"**.
-After the sub-vcf files are obtained, comparision of the vcf files is achieved using vcftoolz.
+Post comparisions of the entire file, the vcf file is divided based on the five somatic status.
+Three of these five divisions are taken as a seperate sub-vcf files and these three divisons are Germline, Somatic and LOH.
+For these divisions, the somatic status also referred to as SS is 1, 2 & 3 respectively.
+In order to obtain the sub-files, the command used is **"bcftools view -i 'SS ~"2"' vcf-file"**.

 # Meeting Notes